srujan-landeri/HACX/Datasets/README.md

     - SSH-BruteForce
     - BruteForce-Web
     - BruteForce-XSS
-    - SQL Injection
     - DDoS-HOIC attack
     - DDoS-LOIC-UDP attack
-    - DDoS-LOIC-HTTP attacks
+    - DDoS-LOIC-HTTP attack
-    - Infiltration
+    - Infiltration attack
     - DoS-Hulk attack
     - DoS-SlowHTTPTest attack
     - DoS-GoldenEye attack
     - DoS-Slowloris attack

-- **Source**: These datasets were collected from servers at the Canadian Institute of Cybersecurity.
+- **Source**: These datasets were collected from kaggle created by Communications Security Establishment (CSE) & the Canadian Institute for Cybersecurity (CIC).

 - **Open Source**: The datasets have been made open source and are accessible for research and development purposes.